nordangaard/multicore/README.md

 Work that is currently underway and lives in feature-branches.

 - Adding full test-coverage.
-- Support for typed-arrays and transferables.
-- Support for threaded conversion to typed-arrays.
 - Switching to babel-implementation and building minified-js-files for CDN.
 - Adding support for new operators: .parallel and .merge.